-The aim of this article is to explore a proven and methodical approach for systematically improving the quality of your work, as well as the quantity of your output, to learn music production as fast as possible.
+The aim of this article is to provide you with a proven and methodical approach for systematically improving the quality of your work, as well as the quantity of your output, to learn music production as fast as possible.

 I call this learning process the ’Level-Up System’, because it enables you to specifically target weaknesses and consistently improve upon them to enhance your overall progress and ability.